patrickjamesmarcellana/IEEEBinary128Converter/README.md

 # Output Deliverables

-All the output deliverables including the screenshots of the program with different input values for test cases can be found in the output directory.
+All the output deliverables including the screenshots of the program with different input values for test cases and the analysis writeup can be found in the `output` directory.

 ## Dependencies